 Open up to family members and close friends/colleagues about your addiction.
 Outline your worries and tell these people you wish to change.
 You may be surprised by the support these people are willing to offer you.
 Isolation is one of the main reasons why people fail to attain recovery.

 Addiction is often accompanied by denial.
 Given the stigma attached to addiction, it’s not surprising that so many people are unwilling to admit they are suffering from addiction.
 Instead, face up to your illness.
 Doing so is essential if you are ever to break free from addiction.
 Addiction is a treatable disease and it is certainly not your fault why you are suffering from this illness.

 Attending a local mutual support group is entirely free of change.
 Doing so will open up a supportive fellowship of people who have experienced addiction first hand in their own past.
 Your family may also attend Al-Anon.
 Al-Anon is a mutual support group that assists family members of those who experience addiction.

 Rehab 4 Addiction is a specialist helpline set up to help those who are effective by alcoholism and drug addiction.
 Because addiction is a physical addiction, it’s important to undertake a detox with medical supervision.
-This level of care is offered at a drug or alcohol rehab clinic.
+This level of care is offered at an alcohol detox or alcohol rehab clinic.